Start Eliminating Stress Eating

-- Find a healthy one minute fix such as sipping black tea when the urge to eat strikes.
-A study published in the Psychopharmacology showed that subjects who took black tea had a 47% decrease in cortisol levels.
+- Find a healthy one-minute fix such as sipping black tea when the urge to eat strikes.
+A study published in Psychopharmacology showed that subjects who took black tea had a 47% decrease in cortisol levels.
 Cortisol for your information is a stress hormone responsible for food cravings in most people suffering from stress eating.

 3. Learn techniques to manage and reduce stress

 The study found that women who used these techniques were less likely to stress eat and lost more fat around the belly than the control group.
-In particular the techniques focus on discovering a new perspective, a deeper meaning of words, a more in tuned feeling of breathing and a fresh way to awaken your senses.
+In particular, the techniques focus on discovering a new perspective, a deeper meaning of words, a more the tuned feeling of breathing, and a fresh way to awaken your senses.

 4. Keep yourself busy